PabloSanchez87/AndroidCNTG/README.md

 ## <a name="english-readme"></a> English README

-This repository contains the code developed during the "Android Application Development" course at CENTRO.
+This repository contains the code developed during the "Android Application Development" course.
 The course covers a variety of topics related to Android app development.

 ### Course Modules